Goebbels cabinet: Actions

 As Reich Chancellor, Goebbels dictated a letter to Soviet commander Vasily Chuikov, who commanded the Red Army in Berlin.
-The letter, dated April 30 and signed by Goebbels and Bormann, was delivered to the Soviet headquarters by Hans Krebs under white flag.
+The letter, dated 30 April and signed by Goebbels and Bormann, was delivered to the Soviet headquarters by Hans Krebs under a white flag.
 The letter informed the Soviets of Hitler's suicide.
-Krebs stated in the letter that he had been authorized by the new Reich Chancellor to establish contact with the Soviets, "intended to ascertain to what extent it is possible to establish a basis for peace between the German people and the Soviet Union that will serve the good and future of both peoples, who suffered the greatest losses in the war".
+Krebs stated in the letter that he had been authorised by the new Reich Chancellor to establish contact with the Soviets, "intended to ascertain to what extent it is possible to establish a basis for peace between the German people and the Soviet Union that will serve the good and future of both peoples, who suffered the greatest losses in the war".

 Negotiations between Krebs and Chuikov lasted about five hours.
 Stalin, who had been informed by telephone as soon as Krebs arrived, asked Krebs questions through Chuikov.
 When asked if there had been any announcement about Hitler's death, Krebs answered: "We will not announce Hitler's suicide and his will, because [Himmler] will find out about it and use it to create his own government."
 He added that Himmler was a traitor and had been expelled from the Nazi Party.
-Krebs informed the Soviets that this had not been made public or known to Himmler and that it should be "when the armistice conditions are in place and the new government is legalized."
+Krebs informed the Soviets that this had not been made public or known to Himmler and that it should be "when the armistice conditions are in place and the new government is legalised."

 When asked if Goebbels "was thinking of giving up Berlin in view of the hopeless situation of the garrison", Krebs answered that Goebbels "could not make a decision about capitulation and the surrender of Berlin without Dönitz".
-The Soviet conclusions from the conversation with Krebs was that "Goebbels' main goal was to test the possibility of recognition by the Soviet Government of the proposed German government" and that Goebbels and Bormann did not consider it possible to surrender Berlin on terms of unconditional surrender, before receiving an armistice guarantee.
+The Soviet conclusions from the conversation with Krebs were that "Goebbels' main goal was to test the possibility of recognition by the Soviet Government of the proposed German government" and that Goebbels and Bormann did not consider it possible to surrender Berlin on terms of unconditional surrender, before receiving an armistice guarantee.

 Krebs asked for Soviet permission to send his officer by car across the Soviet front line to receive instructions from Dönitz.
 This request was denied by the Soviet general.
 Krebs' mission had utterly failed and the Soviet command refused anything but an unconditional surrender.

-Goebbels and his wife Magda Goebbels committed suicide after about 20:30 on May 1.
-Bormann left the Führerbunker around 23:00 and died on May 2.
-Krebs killed himself in the bunker during the early hours of May 2.
+Goebbels and his wife Magda Goebbels committed suicide after about 20:30 on 1 May.
+Bormann left the Führerbunker around 23:00 and died on 2 May.
+Krebs killed himself in the bunker during the early hours of 2 May.